khoih-prog/TimerInterrupt/README.md

 void loop()
 {

 }

 ```
 ## TO DO

 1. Similar library for ESP8266 and ESP32

+## DONE

+For current version v1.0.1

-2. Longer Interval for timers.
+1. Longer Interval for timers.
+2. Reduce code size if use less timers.
+Eliminate compiler warnings.
+3. Now supporting complex object pointer-type argument.
+4. Fix some bugs in v1.0.0
+5. Add more examples.

 ## Contributing
 If you want to contribute to this project: